derekphilipau/museum-nextjs-search/README.md

 - `boostedKeywords` - An array of keywords that should be boosted in search results
 - `primaryConstituent` - The primary constituent of the document, e.g. the artist of a painting.
 - `image` - Image.
 The main image of the document
-- `date` - Date the document was created.
+- `date` - Date the document was created, not currently used.
 - `formattedDate` - A string representing the date, no strict format.
 - `startYear` - An integer representing the start date year.
 Used for year range filtering.
 - `endYear` - An integer representing the end date year.
 Used for year range filtering.

+Note on dates:  Museum objects have a wide range of dates from pre-historic BCE to contemporary CE that ISO 8601 cannot represent, hence the use of signed integers to represent years.

 #### Collection Document